The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 Securing single-estate status is thus a matter of careful tracking of leaf from each Assam estate to the finished batch of tea.

 After processing, tea is transferred to Vahdam Teas for packing at their state-of-the-art facility in New Delhi.
-The source of leaf within Assam may change from one batch to the next, but Vahdam Teas strives to make each particular batch single-estate in origin.
+The leaf source within Assam may change from one batch to the next, but Vahdam Teas strives to make each particular batch single-estate in origin.

 Vahdam’s delivery goal is to hold finished tea no longer than 72 hours before packing into resealable packets for shipment abroad.
 You might think that it’s no big deal to adhere to such a tight packing schedule.
 Be assured, however, that there is probably more than one poor soul losing sleep for the supply chain to New Delhi.